Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/impls.md

 We will define everything stuff from the previous chapter for "inheritable" contracts:
 - Both traits in `traits/lending.rs`
-- A data structure and `LendingStorage` storage trait in `impls/lending/data.rs`
+- A data structure in `impls/lending/data.rs`
-- A derive macro for `LendingStorage` in `derive/lib.rs`
 - A generic implementation for trait `Lending` in `impls/lending/lending.rs`
 - A generic implementation for trait `LendingPermissioned` in `impls/lending/lending_permissioned.rs`